Albatross of The Petrel Station

 Scientific name: Diomedea epomophora

-A Southern Royal Albatross is a truly magnificent bird to encounter.
-These are among the largest flying birds on Earth, and any sighting offshore from Tutukaka feels special.
+The Southern Royal Albatross are among the largest flying birds on Earth, and are a truly magnificent seabird to encounter.

-They have the second-largest wingspan in the world, only just behind Wandering Albatross, reaching up to 3.5 metres.
-They are similar to Northern Royal Albatross, but show more white in the upperwings and along the leading edge.
+They have the second-largest wingspan in the world reaching up to 3.5 metres, only just slightly behind Wandering Albatross.
+They are similar to Northern Royal Albatross, but have a white leading edge, and usually show more white in the upperwings.

 Light-mantled Sooty Albatross